dracula/jetbrains/README.md

 ## Dracula PRO

-Meet the premium version with tons of goodies.
-[Take me there](https://gumroad.com/a/477820019).
+Meet the premium version with tons of goodies and be more productive.
+[Get it now](https://gumroad.com/a/477820019).

 ## Contribution